Shashank-mankala1/Employee-Recruitment-System-Python/README.md

 # Employee-Recruitment-System-Python
-OPEN Project FFinal.ipynb
+Open Project FFinal.ipynb and run it

 For admin :
 Admin credentials-
-username =admin
+username = admin
-password=12345
+password = 12345

 For employee :
 If employee is new then he must register himself in the company